 Assisted living residences provide housing, hospitality and personalized assistance services for adults who can live independently but require regular assistance with daily activities, usually because of age, illness or disabilities.
 Support services promote occupants’ independence, while involving family and friends in their care.

 When does a person move into an assisted living unit?

 When health care needs become more complex, moving to a facility that provides a higher level of care than is possible to provide in the home.
 Home Health professionals are responsible for determining whether the individual requires, and is eligible to move to, either a publicly subsidized assisted living residence or a long term care facility.

 Moving to Assisted living

-Assisted living services are intended for adults who can no longer live safely in their homes, but do not meet the criteria for care.
+Assisted living services are for adults who can no longer live safely in their homes, but meet the criteria for care.
 They will have the ability to make decisions on their own behalf and are able to live independently, but require assistance with personal care.

 There are costs associated with assisted living.
-Your monthly assisted living payment provides you with rental accommodation, hospitality services and personal care services.
+Your monthly assisted living payment provides you with rental accommodation, hospitality services, and personal care services.
 For more information on these, see the costs page.

 - Rental Accommodation – your unit is a private, lockable, unfurnished studio or one-bedroom suite that you furnish with your own belongings.
 Each suite has its own bathroom and kitchenette with a small refrigerator and usually a stove or microwave.

 - Hospitality Services – consist of lunch, dinner, housekeeping, laundry for bedding and towels, social and recreational opportunities, and a 24-hour response system.

 - Personal Assistance Services – may include assistance with tasks like bathing, grooming, dressing and mobility.